Managed backend for product teams

 Authentication at the edge

-Every producer (a device, a webhook source, a partner backend) authenticates before its first byte hits the log.
-OAuth 2.1 gives us scoped, revocable credentials with a shape developers already know.
+Every producer — device, webhook source, partner backend — authenticates before its first byte hits the log.
+OAuth 2.1: scoped, revocable, and a shape developers already know.
+No API keys to rotate.

 A scarce toolset, by design